 “Things baked on a tortilla” has become a go-to dinner in my household.
 Because: parenting a toddler.
 Shockingly, things baked on a tortilla is a surprisingly delicious meal.
 Some of our favorites include:

-- Hummus and roasted vegetables
+- Hummus or bean dip and roasted vegetables

 - Salsa, pepper jack cheese, and black beans